sbagh/stockExchange/README.md

    -  API gateway as a layer between S3 and lambdas
    -  Replacing rabbitMQ in the local build with Amazon SNS and SQS
 -  Implementing caching, deploying microservices in docker containers, ensuring stateless services, and creating circuit breakers
--  Simulating a high load of trade orders to test and improve the systems capabilities
 -  Build next features

 ### High level system design for AWS build:

+(local build uses rabbitMQ instead of SQS/SNS and does not include the API gateway)

 <img width="1245" alt="Screen Shot 2023-03-02 at 6 59 01 AM" src="https://user-images.githubusercontent.com/52921619/222810242-33159bfc-c21d-4a5b-b285-f711f8527d66.png">